miohtama/opsec/source/assets/index.rst

 Digital currencies and securities
 ===========================================

-This chapter discusses about storing digital securities on the behalf of a customer.
-The securities here refer to crypto securities, assets and digital currencies, like Bitcoin.
-Usually these protocols have only non-reversable transaction mechanism.
+This chapter discusses about the security aspects of storing and handling digital currencies and securities, like Bitcoin.

 Background
 ==========

-The services serving high amount of crypto securities are especially valuable cybercrime targets.
-The securities transactions are non-reversible and non-traceable, making stealing the securities, laundering and liquiding them an easy operation.
+Digital currency services are especially attractive cybercrime targets.
+The digital currency transactions are anonymous, non-reversible and non-traceable.
+This makes stealing, laundering and liquidating digital currencies very easy for criminals.
+The non-reversable transaction mechanism complicates attacks, as often the services neither can chargeback the lost assets nor reimburse the customer losses.

-Traditional credit and debit card backed transaction mechanism are usually reversible.
-Furthermore the institutions maintaining the balances have mechanism to address the stolen assets and the user funds are insured.
-Thus, the traditional transaction mechanism do not have the same issues to deal with.
+Traditional credit card, debit card and wire transfer backed transaction mechanisms are more merciful.
+The transactions can be reversed making it harder to liquidate the stolen assets.
+Anti money laundering regulation ensures it is not possible to move assets without leaving a trace for investigation.
+Furthermore the institutions issuing cards and bank accounts have mechanisms to address fraud, co-operate with police and insure funds.
+For example, the compromise of an e-commerce site posses relative little risk to its owners and customer unless the site was maintaining balance in digital currencies.

+Thus, the services dealing with digital currencies and securities should approach security matters with tremendous seriousness.
+The history shows that companies possessing millions of dollars funding to address the security still fail in basic execution (:ref:`bitstamp`, :ref:`bitpay`).